Smaller Improvement Projects Making a Big Difference

 During a community pop-up in February, tenants in Ingol raised concerns about the level of dog fouling along Barry Avenue.
 Residents told us that there was only one litter bin on the street, making it difficult for everyone to access and dispose of dog waste responsibly.

 We listened to this feedback and worked with our Environmental Services team to install a new pole along Barry Avenue.
-A dedicated dog foul bin is now due to be installed this month, helping to keep the area cleaner.
+A dedicated dog foul bin was installed in June 2025, helping to keep the area clean.

 Improving Safety on Egan Street and Agnes Street, City Centre